tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项/流量费用_intl_en.md

 ## Billing Restrictions

 1. ARCHIVED data cannot be read or downloaded until it is restored to the STANDARD storage class.
 Therefore, traffic generated from these requests is counted in the STANDARD storage class.
-2. Public network downstream traffic is generated when the data is returned to COS through origin-pull using a third-party CDN service.
+2. Public network downstream traffic is generated when the data is returned to COS through origin-pull by using a third-party CDN service.
 3. Public network downstream traffic is generated when a user downloads objects through **object links** or browses objects through a **static website endpoint**.
 4. Cross-region replication traffic is generated when you replicate data from a bucket in one region to a bucket in another region using APIs or the cross-region replication feature.
 The traffic fees will vary by source bucket region.
 5. For INTELLIGENT TIERING, traffic fees are subject to those of the storage class after object movement.